dzbeck/multiscanner/docs/overview.rst

 Modules are designed to be quickly written and easily incorporated into the framework.
 Existing modules are related to malware analysis, but the framework is not limited in scope.
-For descriptions of existing modules, see `Analysis Modules <use/use-analysis-mods.html>`_.
-Module configuration options are given in the `Installation <install.html#module-configuration>`_ section.
+For descriptions of existing modules, see :ref:`analysis-modules`.
+Module configuration options are given in :ref:`module-config`.

 MultiScanner supports a distributed workflow for sample storage, analysis, and report viewing.
 This functionality includes a web interface, a REST API, a distributed file system (GlusterFS), distributed report storage / searching (Elasticsearch), and distributed task management (Celery / RabbitMQ).
-See the `workflow diagram <arch.html#complete-workflow>`_ for details.
+See the :ref:`complete-workflow` section for details.

 MultiScanner is available as open source in `GitHub <https://github.com/mitre/multiscanner/tree/feature-celery>`_.